DocuClipper logo

 Frequently asked questions

 No, by design.
-DocuClipper stops at clean, reconciled transaction data exported to your accounting system.
-Your existing payment rails (bank ACH, Melio, vendor portals, etc.) handle the actual money movement.
+DocuClipper captures, validates, matches, and approves invoices, then exports clean, reconciled data to your accounting system — but it doesn't move money.
+Your existing payment rails (bank ACH, Melio, vendor portals, etc.) handle the actual disbursement.
 For firms that don't want to hand payment control to a third-party platform, that separation is a feature.

 Yes.
 DocuClipper was built for bank statement extraction first, with invoice and receipt support added on top.
 Bill.com's strength is invoice extraction; its bank statement handling is comparatively limited.
 For firms doing monthly reconciliation across many client accounts, DocuClipper is better at that specific job.